smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 OperatorFactoryAddress = '0xa5B85635Be42F21f94F28034B7DA440EeFF0F418' # Example
 ```
-The address of the canonical operator forwarder contract on the given chain.
+OperatorFactoryAddress is the address of the canonical operator forwarder contract on the given chain.
 Note that this is usually autodetected from chain ID.

 ### RPCDefaultBatchSize<a id='EVM-RPCDefaultBatchSize'></a>
 ```toml
 RPCDefaultBatchSize = 100 # Default
 ```
-Default batch size for batched RPC calls.
+RPCDefaultBatchSize is the default batch size for batched RPC calls.

 ### TxReaperInterval<a id='EVM-TxReaperInterval'></a>
 ```toml